OF MODELS MADE: WITTY WINGS 120 / APOLLO 126

 IL-76 releases covered a decent range of major or obvious quasi-civil operators (Aeroflot, Air Koryo, CAAC), military users (Russian Air Force, PLAAF, Ukrainian Air Force, Iranian Air Force) and some more obscure operators (Turkmenistan Airlines, Syrianair)

 Witty and Apollo tend to be remembered best for their excellent 747s however it is four other new moulds that they should get a lot more credit for.
 Sadly, their use was rather limited and so they haven’t really received the credit they deserve.
 Despite their relative obscurity, as far as I understand, they were the first brand to introduce see through engine cores in 400 scale.

 The first of these is a lineup of Boeing 777-200 and 300s using an all new mould dissimilar to anyone elses.
 Whilst the Phoenix 777s have rightfully gained many plaudits in this period the Witty 777s are arguably superior.

-Likewise, the Witty Wings Airbus A380-800 is much superior to the Gemini version and the only mould to provide competition to the Phoenix version.
+Likewise, the Witty Wings Airbus A380-800 is much superior to the Gemini version and the only mould until 2022 to provide competition to the Phoenix version.

 The 777-200 mould was used only 11 times and four of those were China Southern examples.
 Other liveries include Aeromexico (2), Air Canada (2), EL AL, Air India, Malaysia and most unusually Nordwind

 The 777-300ER got similar light usage with a total of 18 models.
-These 18 models cover and unusually strong lineup of liveries such as Air New Zealand, Singapore, Thai, KLM, Air France, Korean etc with TAM and Virgin Australia being standouts
+These 18 models cover an unusually strong lineup of liveries such as Air New Zealand, Singapore, Thai, KLM, Air France, Korean etc - with TAM and Virgin Australia being standouts

 Witty 777s can still be found and appear more common than the A380s of which there were 12 releases